tastejs/todomvc/examples/sugar/readme.md

 * Browser support: does not support IE8 and below

+## Repo name explanation

+I create my repository and named `sugar` for some time before I knew there was a famous JavaScript library also named `sugar`.
+Named this repository as `sugar` has a special meaning for me, so I decide keep this name.
+This repository still in improvement and maintenance, it can handle most of the development needs.

 ## Author

 This app is created by [TANG](https://github.com/tangbc), template thanks to [todomvc-app-template](https://github.com/tastejs/todomvc-app-template)